homebysix/auto-update-magic/README.md

 Yes, JAMF will probably be incorporating "patch management" features into Casper soon.
 However, Auto Update Magic lets you automate your Mac app patching _today_, and gives you total control over how apps are packaged, imported, and deployed.

+---

 ## Requirements

-Before we start, you'll probably want to download this repo to your local computer, for easy reference to the included files. <a href="https://github.com/homebysix/auto-update-magic/archive/master.zip" target="_blank">Click here to download a zip file</a>.<br /><br />I'll assume that the path to the downloaded repository is ~/Downloads/auto-update-magic-master. <!-- TODO: Reconsider this. --> If you move the repo elsewhere, be sure to update the paths referenced below.
+Before we start, you'll probably want to download this repo to your local computer, for easy reference to the included files. <a href="https://github.com/homebysix/auto-update-magic/archive/master.zip" target="_blank">Click here to download a zip file</a>.<br /><br />I'll assume that the path to the downloaded repository is ~/Downloads/auto-update-magic-master.
+If you move the repo elsewhere, be sure to update the paths referenced below.

 Also, you'll want each of the following:

 - Admin access to your JSS, including the ability to create user accounts.
 - A Mac that is always on and has OS X 10.8 or higher, for running AutoPkgr.
 - If the above Mac is not also suitable for testing new software releases (e.g. if it's a distribution point), then you'll also need another Mac for testing.
 - At least one full workday.
 Allow at least 4 hours to step through the example exercises with Firefox, and another 2-4 hours to add additional apps and customized workflows.
 Add another 2-4 hours to write decent documentation once you've got things working.

+---

 ## Standardized software distribution